FlyingWorkshop/market-design/_sources/book/auction-theory.md

 ## Single Item Auctions

 A seller has a single item that she wants to sell.
 How can she identify the right buyer and price?
-Why use an auction instead of s1. ply setting a price?
+Why use an auction instead of simply setting a price?
 The seller may not know what price to set, and guessing can lead to problems: too high, no sale; too low, excess demand.
 Potential buyers know their max prices but don't always reveal them (everyone loves a good deal!).
-If **acceptance** of any offer is **deferred** until all offers can be compared, then the mechanism is called an **auction** and leads to **competition** and **price discover**.
+If **acceptance** of any offer is **deferred** until all offers can be compared, then the mechanism is called an **auction** and leads to **competition** and **price discovery**.

 ```{epigraph}
 Auctions are games that guide prices to mimic markets.
 -- Josh Gross
 ```

 We can model this with $N$ bidders.
-The item is worht $v_n > 0$ to bidder $n$ (if $v_n \leq 0$ then they don't join the auction).
+The item is worth $v_n > 0$ to bidder $n$ (if $v_n \leq 0$ then they don't join the auction).
 Losing bidders have payoffs of zero.
 The winning bidder pays $p$ has payoff $v_n - p$.

 ## Sealed-Bid Auctions